Documentation Index

 Inflight requests

-gateway_current_inflight_apiKeys tracks the number of requests currently in-flight for each Virtual Cluster, user, and API key combination.
-It increments when Gateway forwards a request to Kafka and decrements when the response is sent back to the client.
 The request pipeline between clients and Kafka is decoupled through an internal buffer.
 If a request stays in the buffer too long, Gateway expires it and sends a timeout error to the client (tracked by gateway_request_expired below).
-The buffer capacity is controlled by the gateway_max_pending_requests configuration parameter.
-Watch this metric alongside latency — a rising inflight count with rising latency suggests Gateway is becoming a bottleneck and may need scaling.
+The buffer capacity is controlled by the GATEWAY_NETWORK_MAX_PENDING_REQUESTS configuration parameter.

 alert: GatewayInflightRequestsHigh